 Can I go back to work after a TPD Claim?

 You can return to work after a successful TPD claim in specific circumstances, depending on your insurance policy’s terms and conditions and other variables.
-There are generally two main categories of TPD insurance policy terms.
+There are generally two main categories of TPD policy terms:

 - You can’t return to work in your own occupation